 - What resources are needed to manage these third parties?

 - How do we make things accessible to them?

-- How do we integrate third party systems with other GRC systems?
+- How do we integrate third-party systems with other GRC systems?

-- How do we understand our third party risks in the context of enterprise and operational risks?
+- How do we understand our third-party risks in the context of enterprise and operational risks?

-- How can we integrate our third party systems with our supplier systems or our procurement systems?
+- How can we integrate our third-party systems with our supplier systems or our procurement systems?

 Content and Intelligence

-- What do their financials look like?
+- How do their financials look?

-- Who owns this relationships?
+- Who owns this third-party relationship?